Table of Contents

 Bring even more colors to your gradient backgrounds!
 When you are editing the colors, just hit the “plus” icon, add the needed color, and optionally change the positioning of the color:

 There is no limit to how many colors you can add:

-The post-based Gutenberg blocks now come with the improved sorting, filtering and display options.
+The post-based Gutenberg blocks now come with improved sorting, filtering, and display options.

 In the Sorting and filtering options of the Post Slider block, you can find a new option among the Order by ones: random.
 It will naturally slide posts in random order.